rcman/BPI-F3/README.md

 **Ubuntu Image**
 <br>

 1. Image Bianbu to an Micro SD card.
-Expand the root so you have enough to copy an image to it.<br>
+Expand the root so you have enough to copy an image to it.
+You can download a bianbu image from bananapi.org<br>
 2. Image Ubuntu 24.04 to the NVME  (NOTE: you will lose all your data) <br>
     Download it from here:<br>
     https://cdimage.ubuntu.com/releases/noble/release/ubuntu-24.04-live-server-riscv64.img.gz<br>